lennylin1998/gritto-mobile/client.md

             - Each Goal Card shows Goal name, progress, and has a small color label on the left
     - Interaction:
         - When user swipe left/right on Task List card, should be scroll to another Task List Card with snappy effect
-        - When user click task checkbox, the Task should be crossed and color ofTask should change to light grey
+        - When user click task checkbox, the Task should disappear, and a undo toast should pop up at the buttom of the screen
         - When user press a goal, it should be draggable, and change the order of the goal would directly change its priority(for every swap in order, do swap in priority)
     - Nav Logic
         - When user tap a goal, navigate to Goal Tree Page with reference to the goal